Form 5558: Everything You Need to Know

 If an employer can show that they cannot file Form 5330 because of extenuating circumstances, the IRS generally gives an extension that doesn't exceed six months.

 If you need help filing a Form 5558, whether it's for more time for Forms 5500 or 5500-EZ or Form 5330, post your legal need on UpCounsel today.
-Our experienced team of lawyers has served over 10,000 businesses including Google and Twilio.
+Our experienced team of lawyers has served over 10,000 businesses including Google and Airbnb.